fbpx

 My Only Symptom of DVT was Ankle Pain: Lora’s Story

 The pain in my ankle was still there a week later, so I booked an appointment to see my general practitioner.
-My doctor told me everything looked fine, and there was no way that I could have a deep vein thrombosis (DVT), or blood clot in my leg.
-About a week later, my doctor called to review how I was feeling, and again I was told that I did not have a DVT, because I did not have any more symptoms, besides pain.
+My doctor told me everything looked fine, and there was no way I could have a deep vein thrombosis (DVT), which is a blood clot in the leg.
+About a week later, my doctor called to review how I was feeling, and again I was told that I did not have a DVT because I did not have any more symptoms, besides pain.

 Throughout the next week, I noticed pain in my chest.
-It was scary for me, and it made me not want to be home alone.
+It was scary and I did not want to be home alone.
 I was treated for acid reflux, but that did not help the pain.
-After two more trips to my doctor’s office, I was finally sent for further testing, and shockingly, I had a blood clot from my ankle to me knee, and a second clot in my groin.
+After two more trips to my doctor’s office, I was finally sent for further testing.
+Shockingly, I had a blood clot from my ankle to me knee, and a second clot in my groin.
 I also had a pulmonary embolism (PE), or blood clot in my lung.

-I started treatment with blood thinners, which I am still taking now.
+I started treatment with blood thinners, which I am still taking.
 Being diagnosed with blood clots has changed my life.
-I have post-traumatic stress disorder (PTSD), and I and struggle with any leg pain that I feel, because I am worried that it is another blood clot.
+I have post-traumatic stress disorder (PTSD), and I and struggle with any leg pain that I feel because I am worried that it is another blood clot.

 The personal story is intended for informational purposes only.
 The National Blood Clot Alliance (NBCA) holds the rights to all content that appears on its website.
 The use by another organization or online group of any content on NBCA’s website, including patient stories that appear here, does not imply that NBCA is connected to these other organizations or groups or condones or endorses their work.
 Please contact info@stoptheclot.org with questions about this matter.